OS-Sketch/www.os-sketch.com/docs/operating-systems/syllabus.md

 Using a report that the instructor shares with you through your assignment's GitHub repository, you will privately receive a grade for and feedback on each assignment.
-Your grade will be a function of whether or not you completed correct work that fulfills the project's specification and submitted it by the deadline.
+Your grade will be a function of whether or not you completed correct work that fulfills the project's specification and whether or not you submitted the project by the deadline.

 #### Course Attendance